syncfusion-content/fileformat-docs/File-Formats/DocIO/Open-and-save-Word-document-in-Linux.md

 {% endtabs %}

-Step 4: Add the following code snippet in Program.cs file to **open an existing Word document**.
+Step 4: Add the following code snippet in Program.cs file to **open an existing Word document in .NET Core application on Linux**.

 {% tabs %}